 Some of my favorites:

-- Antigua Brewing Company (cozy outdoor bar/terrace with awesome views on Agua Volcano)
+- Antigua Brewing Company: A cozy outdoor bar and terrace with awesome views of Agua Volcano

-- Cafe Estudio (pictured above — the BEST rooftop terrace in Antigua with views on all three volcanoes!)
+- Cafe Estudio: (Pictured above.)
+The BEST rooftop terrace in Antigua with views of all three volcanoes!

-- Rooftop Antigua (terrace for coffee and drinks with a view of the church ruins downtown)
+- Rooftop Antigua: Pretty terrace for coffee and drinks with a view of the church ruins downtown

-- Cafe Bohème (cozy wooden terrace with distant views on Acatenango and Fuego volcanoes)
+- Cafe Bohème: A cozy wooden terrace with distant views of the Acatenango and Fuego volcanoes

 10. Visit the Ornate Iglesia La Merced & Park